Anaminus/roblox-library/modules/SignalFire/README.md

 The **any** constructor returns the [Connector][Connector] of a signal that fires after any of the signals associated with the given connectors have fired.
+The signal passes the arguments of the first signal that fired it.
 The signal fires up to one time.

 ## SignalFire.wait
 [SignalFire.wait]: #user-content-signalfirewait